-- The muscles: Flexible hips help keep you balanced, but chronic sitters so rarely extend the hip flexor muscles in front that they become short and tight, limiting range of motion and stride length.
-Studies have found that decreased hip mobility is a main reason elderly people tend to fall.
+- The muscles: Flexible hips help keep you balanced, but chronic sitters so rarely extend the hip flexor muscles in front that they become short and tight, limiting the range of motion and stride length.
+Studies have found that decreased hip mobility is the main reason elderly people tend to fall.
 Sitting requires your glutes to do absolutely nothing, and they get used to it.
-Soft glutes hurt your stability, your ability to push off and your ability to maintain a powerful stride.
+Soft glutes hurt your stability, your ability to push off, and your ability to maintain a powerful stride.

 Sitting: What you can do about the problems